The

 Pinch your nez, no danger, god bless.

-A womans trick is to diffuse expertly, no sound,
+A womans trick is to diffuse expertly,

-no smell, no residual embarrassment, men wide open and ripping yarns.
+men wide open and ripping yarns.

 Send them packing ladies, put 'em in barns.